 - Some of the best views are at Miradouro de Nossa Senhora do Monte.

-- Stop for a drink at Miradouro das Portas do So while admiring the red rooftops and pastel-colored houses of Alfama.
+- Stop for a drink at Miradouro das Portas do So while admiring the red rooftops and pastel-coloured houses of Alfama.

-The wall on the side of the track has works by well-known local and international street art stars.
-Exploring this side of the city is one of the coolest things to do in Lisbon.
+The wall on the side of the track has works by local and international street art stars.
+Exploring this side of the city is one of the coolest things to do in Lisbon

 The Igreja de São Domingos is an atmospheric church that has had its fair share of suffering.